bobbingwide/oik-read-more/README.md

 Tested up to WordPress 3.9

 ## Changelog
+# 0.2.3
+* Changed: Removed some commented out/redundant code
+* Tested: With WordPress 5.3.1 and WordPress Multi Site
+* Tested: With PHP 7.3 and PHP 7.4

 # 0.2.2
 * Changed: Depends on oik v3.1 or higher
 * Tested: With WordPress 4.7.3 and WordPress Multisite